During your stay

 Your baby’s security is important to us.
 Never leave your baby unattended.
 If you need to be away from your baby for any reason, let your nurse know so we can make sure your little one is safely cared for.

-After your baby is born, you, your baby, and your partner will receive matching wrist bands.
-A wireless radio frequency band will be placed on your baby’s ankle to make sure he or she remains in the mother-baby unit, which is also equipped with security cameras.
+You, your baby, and your partner will receive matching wrist bands after baby is born.
+A wireless radio frequency band will be placed on your baby’s ankle to make sure they remain in the baby unit, which is also equipped with security cameras.

 Your baby will stay with you in your room unless there is a medical reason for your newborn to be in the NICU.